 The Future Positioning, Navigation and Timing (PNT) group provides networking opportunities for professionals and students.
 A particular focus is encouraging interactions between academia and industry, to the benefit of all parties.

-Marine Traffic & Navigation Group
+Professional Marine Navigation Group

 The Professional Marine Navigation Group (PMNG) aims to provide a focal point for members involved with all aspects of the navigation of commercial seagoing vessels of all types from fishing vessels, ferries, offshore support vessels (OSVs), survey vessels and mega yachts to tankers, container ships, bulk carriers and cruise ships.